-CAUTION: Please check that mains voltage switch is correctly set before connecting mains lead.
-Mains voltage present on the underside of the AS101 card.
+CAUTION: Mains voltage present on the underside of the AS101 card.

-The AS103 Relay Extender card is connected to the AS101 relay card via the supplied 26-pin IDC cable.
+The AS103 Relay Extender card is connected to the AS101 relay card via a 26-pin IDC cable, which is also supplied.
 Additional Extender relay cards may be required in some installation and are also connected by a 26-pin IDC cable that is supplied with the additional card.

-The RC140 Control Panel is connected to the AS101 card using the supplied 9 pin serial cable, the cable connects between the "AS101 RELAY CARD CONTROL" 9 Pin D-connector on the RC140 Control panel and the "SERIAL INPUT" 9-Pin D-connector on the AS101 Relay Card.
-Please refer to Figure 1.
+The RC140 Control Panel is connected to the AS101 card using the supplied 9 pin serial cable, the cable connects between the "RELAY CARD CONTROL" 9 Pin D-connector on the RC140 Control panel and the "SERIAL INPUT" 9-Pin D-connector on the AS101 Relay Card.